tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

 2. understandthe spectrum of designs for both randomized and non-randomized studies
 3. identify the suitations for which non-randomized designs are most appropriate
 4. understand and be able to apply methods for estimating causal effects, including propensity score techniques, instrucmental variables ("encouragement designs "), and regression discontinuity
-5. focus will be on learning how to critically review
+5. focus will be on learning how to critically review research that claims to estimate causal effects with non-experimental data. students will also understand complications encountered in causal studies, including missing data, noncompliance, and hidden bias.

 ## W1P1: Intro and Framework
 GOAL: